NoroffFEU/first-year-cross-course-assignment-brief-three/README.md

 Aged 18 to 25 who are interested in computer games, and would either like to purchase games or would like to sell games they have finished playing.

 ### Unique selling points
-For the user selling a used game: The users are able regain some money back from games which they have finished with.

-For a user buying the used game: Supporting a fellow gamer, prices on a used game will be significantly cheaper than buying new.
+For a user buying games: It is an online game store that provides digital games to gamers at a competitive price.

-GameHub allows you to pre-order games, get your latest games here first.
+GameHub allows you to purchase new and old games from all the popular consoles as well as PC games.

 ### Site architecture

 - Home
-- List of games / Search results page (if the user hasn't searched they should see all games, and if they have the games will be filtered by their search)
-- Game page (where a user can see specific details about a game they've clicked on from the results page, and can add to cart from there)
-- Create account page (User should be able to sell a new game and a user should be able to purchase a game)
+- List of games
-- Account page
+- A games page showing the product details
 - Checkout page
 - Checkout success
+- About
 - Contact